mmumshad/ansible-training-answer-keys/README.md

-# ansible-training-answer-keys
+# Answer Key for Ansible Training
-This is the answer key for my Ansible training on Udemy
+This is the answer key for my Ansible training on Udemy at - https://www.udemy.com/learn-ansible/

+Mumshad Mannambeth